 This behavior can be applied to seedlings, saplings, and adults of any species.
 Any tree species/type combination to which it is applied must also have a light behavior applied.
 You can use either the diam with auto height or diam only version.

-Non-limited relative growth
+Non-limited absolute growth - diam with auto height

-The amount of increase returned by the relative growth equation is applied to the tree.
+The amount of diameter increase returned by the absolute growth equation is applied to the tree.